BloomBooks/bloom-player/README.md

 This project, _bloom-player_, lets users view and interact with [Bloom](bloomlibrary.org) books in any browser.

-Specifically, the books must be in _Bloom Digital_ format (.bloomd files are zipped Bloom Digital books).
+Specifically, the books must be in _BloomPub_ format (.bloompub or .bloomd, which are files are zipped Bloom Digital books).

 The Bloom project uses _bloom-player_ is used in the following places: